1. Get started with Kameleoon feature flags

 Read the article

 With Experiments, you can create several variations of your features and test them using the Experiment rule to determine which one yields the best metrics or delivers the best UX.
 You can use variations and experiments together to quickly and continuously test and optimize your features.
-Experiments allow you to deliver multiple feature variations to […]
+To create a feature experiment, add a new rule […]

 Read the article

-For any type of rule that you select, the first step you see is a Targeting section that allows you to select an existing segment or create a new one.
-By default, the target is set to All users, but you can choose from a drop-down of existing segments or create a new one by […]
+For any type of rule that you add, the first step you see is a Targeting section that allows you to select an existing segment or create a new one.
+Start by selecting one of the 3 targeting conditions available: Target all visitors: Includes your entire user base.
+Chosen by default.
+Target a segment: You […]

 Read the article